magnificode/DomBlog/src/posts/2023-04-05-controlled-and-uncontrolled-inputs.md

 Uncontrolled inputs are useful when you don't need to do any immediate validation or manipulation on the input value, or when you have a large form with many inputs where it may not be the best idea to create a state variable for each one.

-Hopfully this helps to illuminate the differences between controlled and uncontrolled inputs in React.
+Hopefully this helps to illuminate the differences between controlled and uncontrolled inputs in React.
 May we never see another console warning again 🤘.